Cooperation with the Professional Community

 Our 7th Tradition

 Our 7th Tradition states that we are self-supporting through our own contributions.
-Midway through the meeting the basket is passed for donations.
+Midway through the meeting the basket is passed for contributions.
 When the basket comes to you, feel free to just pass it on.

 Almost all meetings close with the group joining hands, and reciting the Serenity Prayer or the Responsibility Pledge.
 This is a closing ritual to provide a sense of connection, and has no religious significance.
 You should feel free to join in this ritual if you wish.
 (Most students do.)